Andytown, Florida

 Andytown was named after Andreas D. Poulos.
 A Greek immigrant who bought the business (later named Andytown) in 1946 after stopping for a drink and making the owner of the truck stop an on the spot offer for the building and land.
 After Poulos died in 1972, his nephew Kosta "Gus" and wife Litsa Tsanos proudly inherited Andytown and continued to work there.

 Andytown did not have electricity until 1953.
 As of 1954, it did not have any telephones; the nearest telephone was located 15 mi away.

 The 1960s TV adventure series The Everglades was partially filmed in Andytown.

 In 1967, the Florida state government took the land for its future use in transportation projects by Eminent Domain.
 In 1979 the state announced it would demolish the buildings in Andytown in order to build entrance and exit ramps at the intersection of I-75 and US-27.
-The building was demolished in November 1979.
+The buildings were demolished in November 1979.